GameFoundry/bsf/Documentation/Manuals/Native/modules.md

 ===============
 [TOC]

-A @ref bs::Module<T> "Module<T>" is a specialized form of singleton used for many of Banshee's systems.
+A @ref bs::Module<T> "Module<T>" is a specialized form of singleton used for many of bs::f systems.
 Unlike standard singletons it requires manual startup and shutdown.
 To use it for your own objects, simply inherit from it and provide your own class as its template parameter.

 ~~~~~~~~~~~~~{.cpp}
 class MyModule : public Module<MyModule>